Anthonymm0994/ch10-1553-flightgen/README.md

 ## Overview

-**CH10Gen** is a professional-grade tool that generates IRIG-106 Chapter 10 files containing realistic MIL-STD-1553 bus traffic derived from simulated flight profiles.
+**CH10Gen** is a tool that generates IRIG-106 Chapter 10 files containing realistic MIL-STD-1553 bus traffic derived from simulated flight profiles.
 It consists of two components:

 - **ch10gen**: Command-line tool and Python library for CH10 generation
 - **ch10gen-studio**: Desktop GUI application for visual editing and generation